htcondor/htcondor/docs/version-history/stable-release-series-90.rst

 - Added two new commands to *condor_submit* - ``use_scitokens`` and ``scitokens_file``.
   :jira:`408`

+- Update to be able to link in scitokens-cpp library directly, rather than always using dlopen().
+This allows SciTokens to be used with the conda-forge build.
+  :jira:`541`

 Bugs Fixed:

 - Fixed Munge authentication, which was broken starting with HTConor 8.9.9.